nycmeshnet/nycmeshnet.github.io/download/index.md

   FOLLOW ALL THE STEPS OR YOU MAY PERMANENTLY BRICK THE ROUTER!

+Firstly you need to get your NSM5 back to AirOS 5.5.

+* If your new NSM5 is running 6.x you need to first downgrade to [v6.0.6 beta](https://www.ubnt.com/downloads/XN-fw-internal/v6.0.6/XW.v6.0.6-beta.30875.170526.0023.bin) before downgrading again to 5.5
 * For a new NSM5, download this file to your computer- [AirOS5.5 download](http://dl.ubnt.com/firmwares/XW-fw/v5.5.10/XW.v5.5.10-u2.28005.150723.1358.bin) **You MUST downgrade from AirOS 5.6 to 5.5**
 * Plug an ethernet cable from POE on the power adapter to "main" on the NSM5 (we will switch to "secondary" later)
 * Plug from LAN on the adapter to your computer (You may need a USB ethernet adapter)